OctopusDeploy/blog/blog/2021-07/integrated-docker-registry/index.md

 The behavior of an application is the combination of the code it is running and the configuration it loaded.
 To reliably roll back a deployment or scale it up, you must be sure that the application code **and** the configuration are rolled back together or remain consistent while scaling up.

 Baking environment specific configuration into an image guarantees that the application code and configuration is consistent.
-It removes the need to snapshot configuration values and removes a point of failure as settings are loaded from an external system.
+It removes the need to snapshot configuration values and removes a point of failure exposed by loading settings from an external system.

 ### Not all configuration can be contained in environment variables

 Environment variables are great for simple key/pair values, but not all configuration is that simple.
-For example, test scripts run with testing tools like [Cypress](https://hub.docker.com/r/cypress/included) or [Postman](https://hub.docker.com/r/postman/newman/) would not be placed in a environment variable.
+For example, test scripts run with testing tools like [Cypress](https://hub.docker.com/r/cypress/included) or [Postman](https://hub.docker.com/r/postman/newman/) would not be placed in an environment variable.
 Making these scripts available to containers today often means having the container download scripts from an external file host or mapping shared volumes.

 SDIs make running ad hoc scripts quick and easy.
 The script is pushed as a regular package to the built in feed, an SDI includes the script in an environment specific image, and the self contained image is consumed by the hosting platform with no need for volume mounts or external downloads.